resotto/gochk/README.md

 I appreciate your help.

-First, please write your issue(proposal) in [Gochk issues](https://github.com/resotto/gochk/issues).
+1. First, please write your issue(proposal) in [Gochk issues](https://github.com/resotto/gochk/issues).

-Secondly, you must have the following tools and settings on your IDE:
+1. Secondly, you must have the following tools and settings on your IDE:

    - `godoc` for docs
    - `goreturns` for format
    - `golint` for lint
    - build on save for `package`
    - lint on save for `package`
    - vet on save for `package`

-After satisfing the above, please make a branch with `{ISSUE_NUMBER}.{SUMMARY}`.
+1. After satisfing the above, please make a branch with `{ISSUE_NUMBER}.{SUMMARY}`.

-You MUST also fix/add unit tests of your implementation in `internal/gochk/xxx_internal_test.go`.
+1. You MUST also fix/add unit tests of your implementation in `internal/gochk/xxx_internal_test.go`.

-Finally, please make a pull request of it.
+1. Finally, please make a pull request of it.

+If you contribute documents, step 2 & 4 above might be skipped.

 ## Release Notes